Your Ultimate Sardinia Road Trip: 7 Days in Sardinia Itinerary

 Head to the tip of Sardinia, Stintino.

-Day 4 of Your Sardinia Itinerary: Asinara National Park
+Day 4: Asinara National Park

 Catch a ferry to Asinara National Park.

-Start your day as early as possible by heading to the port to catch a ferry to Asinara National Park
+Start your day as early as possible by heading to the port to catch a ferry to Asinara National Park.

 Legend has it that the island was initially called Herculis Insula by Ancient Romans because they believed the Greek hero had created it.
+According to the tale, Hercules grabbed the tip of the northwestern peninsula and pulled until he detached a small part.
+As he took hold of the piece of land, Hercules squeezed it until he created a narrowing in the middle of the island!

+Plan to spend the entire day exploring the island, so my pro tip is to plan ahead and bring a picnic lunch with you!
 There are only two places to eat on the island, both in Cala d’Oliva.
-If you choose to have lunch there, La Locanda del Parco Asinara is your best choice.
+If you choose to have lunch there, La Locanda del Parco Asinara is the better choice of the two.

 There are some non-albino donkeys too, but the white donkeys are what makes the island famous!

-Day 5 of Your Sardinia Itinerary: Costa Paradiso
+Day 5: Costa Paradiso

 Start the day by driving to Castelsardo.

 Your fifth day of this road trip around Sardinia is dedicated to exploring most of the island’s northern coast.
+From Stintino or Porto Torres, drive east along the coast towards another famous Sardinian town: Castelsardo, built atop a cliff with the medieval Castello dei Doria as its crown.

 Move on to Costa Paradiso.